 However, basic math concepts don't just mean easy maths.
 Learning the multiplication table to revise aggregate function doesn't make a lot of sense since the level of study is so much higher.
 So be sensible about what you choose to focus your energy on.

-Whether you're revising for your GCSEs, A Levels, or you're in higher education at the university, the math learning programme will be completely different for each of the education programs.
+Whether you're revising for your Year 10, 11 or 12 studies, or you're in higher education at university, the math learning programme will be completely different for each of the education programs.

 Otherwise you could find yourself an online maths tutor to help you with revision.

-As you know, Maths is a compulsory subject for all students up to the age of sixteen - even children as young as two are taught basic numeracy and literacy skills in nursery through classroom activities and participation.
+As you know, Maths is a compulsory subject for all pupils up to the age of fifteen or sixteen (depending which state you live in) - even children as young as two are taught basic numeracy and literacy skills in nursery through classroom activities and participation.
 It isn't, however, until you reach the age of eleven or twelve (i.e. the start of your secondary education in Year 7, or as you take the leap from Prep to Senior School) that revision starts to really have a place in determining your grades.

 Whilst teachers encourage you to do pieces of prep at home to go over a lesson you just learned or to get yourself prepared for a new methodology to come, it almost seems like they set work for the sake of it.
-However, we can assure you that your GCSE and A Level homework has been assigned for a very good reason and is designed to help you go further on your course.
+However, we can assure you that your Year 10, 11 and 12 homework is assigned for a very good reason and is designed to help you go further in your course.